World Class Suppliers

 When he opened a tiny cigar factory in Little Havana back in 2003, Jose Pepin Garcia could not have imagined at that moment that his love and passion for cigars would help him to build one of the most recognized companies in the cigar industry.
 His companies have become synonymous with highly rated and well-distinguished brands.
 On August 29, 2009 one of the most memorable moments in Garcia’s life was the opening of My Father Cigars in Nicaragua, also known as the Garcia Family Industrial Park.
 A seven-acre complex with an installed production process, which enables the tobacco to be harvested, packaged and shipped to retailers.
 Since that time, the overwhelming positive reviews keep on coming with multiple cigars of the year including several at #1.

-EPC cigars are welcome new additions in 2018.
+EPC cigars are the newest international supplier.
 With many years learning the craft of cigars already behind him, Ernesto Perez Carrillo’s rise to prominence really began in the early 1990s.
 With the glowing ratings and huge demand for his La Gloria Cubana, a boutique brand became a best seller in very short order.
 With ever increasing demand for cigars from the man behind La Gloria Cubana, EPC Cigar Co. opened officially in 2009 providing Ernesto the opportunity to once again dedicate himself to perfecting a family-run boutique brand along with his son Ernesto III and daughter, Lissette.
 If you know anything about Ernesto, his cigars, and his family, you know they do it with class and style.
 Every great cigar maker has a great story and Ernesto’s is one of perseverance and inspiration.

 The ORIGINAL Italian cigar!
 But more than that they are a part of history.
 Over 200 years of history!
 In fact, Toscano predates the modern nation of Italy by 50 years.
 Italy celebrated 150 years since Italian Unification in 2011 and the folks at Toscano were very busy during this time.
 “During its 200-year history TOSCANO® cigar has been part of Italian history crossing every milieu and social class.
 Since Italian unification, it’s been a patriotic symbol of national unity.
 That’s why TOSCANO® cigar had a starring role in celebrations marking the 150th anniversary of that fateful day on March 17 1861 when Italy became a nation.
 Created in the same year as the first uprisings, TOSCANO® cigar spent its first fifty years with the men behind unification.